Cherreads

 "Good."

-He leaned in closer, lips barely an inch from her ear, voice dropping even lower.
+He leaned in closer, his lips barely an inch from her ear, and dropped his voice even lower.

 "It'll make tonight more interesting."

 The words sent a visible shiver down her spine.
 Her thighs clenched.
-Heat throbbed low and insistent.
-She wanted to slap him.
-She wanted to pull him down and see if he tasted like the control he wielded so effortlessly.
+Something pulled low and insistent.

-Vincent straightened, his hand still possessive on her hip.
+Vincent straightened, his hand possessive on her hip.

 The alcove felt too small.
 Too hot.
 Too charged with everything unsaid.